OmegaLKSG/Ctrl-Alt-Delete-CNN/README.md

 The system opens using the Start.exe file.

-Clicking the “Open Audio File” button will open a file browser prompt that accepts mp3, flac, and wav files.
+Clicking the “Sole Audio Checking” button will open a file browser prompt that accepts mp3, flac, and wav files.
 After selecting your audio file, the audio file name will then be displayed on the UI, alongside a button that says “Perform Prediction”.

 Pressing that button will cause the program to begin loading.
 Once it has finished processing, it will then display the audio spectrogram of the file to the left, and the results of the analysis to the right.
 It shows whether the program believes the file to be LEGITIMATE or MODIFIED, its confidence level in that conclusion, and finally it shows the kind of modification that the file has.

-Clicking the “View Checking History” button opens up a new window that displays the previous predictions performed by the system.
+Clicking the “View Detailed History” button opens up a new window that displays the previous predictions performed by the system.
+You may also see an abbreviated version on the bottom right.